TURKMENISTAN: Seven conscientious objectors sentenced in 2016

 A complaint about the coercion to which Yangibayev was subjected was filed with the Presidential Administration and the General Prosecutor's Office.

 Yangibayev was charged under Criminal Code Article 219, Part 1.
 On 8 August, he was placed in pre-trial preventive detention.
-On 30 August, a Judge handed Yangibayev a two-year suspended sentence.
+On 30 August, a Judge at Seydi City Court handed Yangibayev a two-year corrective labour sentence.
+He was ordered to live at home under restrictions, with one fifth of his wages being seized by the state.
 He was released in the courtroom after more than three weeks' detention.

 Ashgabad: Five sentences in 2016